Healthy Homes Assessment Houghton Bay

 Houghton Bay Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Houghton Bay and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is required to all Houghton Bay and New Zealand rental homes where it’s reasonably practicable to put in.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

-• All homes rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes